papivot/pace-docs/PKS Cluster Access.md

 ## Kubeconfig file format

 For a user, a kubeconfig file is generally located in their #HOME/.kube folder.
 It is called `config` by default.
-The `kubectl` command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster
+The `kubectl` command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.
+More details on kubeconfig can be found [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

+A kubeconfig file is generally made u
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4Mzk4MzU3OV19
+eyJoaXN0b3J5IjpbNTc5OTgwNjE4XX0=
 -->